TABLE - With tiles

-Tables with tiles: If they are for indoor use they can be supported by wood but for outdoor use, metal and plaster should be used.
+Tables with tiles: If they are for indoor usethe tiles can be supported by a wooden frame but for outdoor use, metal and plaster should be used.

-Wood; This is done the same way as mounting pictures.
+Wood; Framing tje tiles is done the same way as mounting pictures.

 b) Table for a cup of tea: This was made for a client who wanted a support for the edge of the bath to hold a cup of tea.
-It is a tile 20×20cm.
-Framed with wood, with two clips attached to the back, so it can be clipped on to edge of the bath.
-Designed so no more cups are broken.
+It is a tile 20×20cm, framed with wood, with two clips attached to the back, so it can be clipped on to edge of the bath.
+It was designed so no more cups are broken.

 c) Table top can be made with tiles or a mosaic design.
 The photo shows an old sewing machine used as legs for a patio table.
 The table has a metal frame with bars that crisscross between it.
 On top goes a layer of cement and when dry the tiles are cemented to it, like laying tiles on a floor.